arrowtype/blog/posts/2021-01-27--hosting-webfont-on-aws/index.md

 If you need to update the font version on S3 in the future, you can simply repeat the process of uploading a file.

-Just remember to also follow the “Make Public” steps, or things will break!
+Just remember to also follow the **Make Public** steps, or things will break!

 ## But what if fonts were already in a public Git repo?